mikeptaylor/personal-cypress-project/README.md

 * This project illustrates my capability in using Cypress and TypeScript for creating effective end-to-end tests.

 # Running Tests
+You can run the tests in the project in the following ways:

-npx cypress open (runs the tests in open mode with the test runner visible) npx cypress run (runs the tests in headless mode in the terminal without the test runner)
+* npx cypress open (runs the tests in open mode with the test runner visible)
+* npx cypress run (runs the tests in headless mode in the terminal without the test runner)